Light Dependent Resistor LDR- Type, Symbol, Construction, Working

 The term Latency refers to the delay between input signal and output response.
 LDRs do not have significant latency.
 It is also called Response time.

 The response time or latency of LDR mainly depends upon the physical properties of semiconductor material and the design of the LDR circuit.
 LDRs are relatively slow in response time in comparison to other light-sensitive devices.
+LDR’s response time or latency can be in the range of milliseconds to ten milliseconds, which is often sufficient for many applications.

-Light-dependent resistors also have a lag between light exposure and resistance decrease, which is typically around 10 milliseconds.
+Light-dependent resistors also have a lag between light exposure and resistance decrease, which is typically around ten milliseconds.
 When switching from illuminated to dark situations, the lag period is even longer, frequently lasting up to one second.

 LDR Frequency Dependence

 The sensitivity of LDR depends on the wavelength of the light.
 The responsive region of LDR shifts with a change in the incident light’s wavelength.
-LDRs that are made with different materials( Intrinsic/ extrinsic) have different responses to the wavelengths of light.
+LDRs made with different materials( Intrinsic/ extrinsic) have different responses to the wavelengths of light.
 Therefore, the various components can be used for a variety of applications.

 Technical Specifications of LDR